MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.45.md

 (2) [Reserved]

-(3) *Big game hunting.* We allow archery hunting of elk, white-tailed deer, and mule deer on designated areas of the refuge subject to the following conditions:
+(3) *Big game hunting.* We allow archery hunting of bear, elk, white-tailed deer, and mule deer on designated areas of the refuge subject to the following conditions:

 (i) We allow the use of portable blinds and stands.

 (ii) We limit each hunter to one stand or blind.
 The hunter must have their automated licensing system (ALS) number visibly marked on the stand or blind.

-(iii) You may install portable stands and blinds no sooner than the first day of the hunting season, and you must remove them by the last day of the hunting season (see § 27.93 of this chapter).
+(iii) You may install portable stands and blinds no sooner than August 1, and you must remove them by December 15 of each year (see § 27.93 of this chapter).

+(iv) We prohibit hunting of black bear during the State spring season.

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge.